 FACET remains committed to promoting, nurturing, and recognizing excellence in teaching and learning within and across campuses, schools, and disciplines.
 In achieving this vision, FACET has led efforts in collaboration with faculty, staff, University Information Technology Services (UITS), and campus teaching centers to develop Teaching.IU and Teaching for Student Success in the IU Expand course catalog, as well as celebrated the Innovate Awards.

-IU and its faculty promote, nurture, and recognize excellence in teaching and learning within and across campuses, schools, and disciplines.
+IU and FACET-affiliated campuses promote, nurture, and recognize excellence in teaching within and across campuses, schools, and disciplines in pursuit of equitable learning and student success.

-FACET members believe in the pursuit and actualization of learning, innovation, community, collegiality, reflection, collaboration, and justice.
+FACET members believe in learning, innovation, community, collegiality, reflection, collaboration, and justice in higher education.

-Advancing the quality of teaching and learning through dissemination of best practices
+Advance the quality of teaching and learning through dissemination of evidence-based practices and the incorporation of social justice.

 This summer, our university has felt compelled to respond to killings of and discrimination against many black and brown individuals across our nation.
 Vice President of the Office of Diversity, Equity, and Multicultural AffairsJames Wimbush specifically calls on usto work diligently to be "a university where a diverse community of faculty, staff, and students can flourish and feel comfortable sharing their thoughts and feelings."